Last Updated on December 1, 2021 by worldoftravelswithkids

 - Day in the life of the farmer tour at Tunjuk Village.

 - We are keen to do a summit of Gunung Batur and were not yet sure what would be the easiest option.
 Staying at Amed or doing a overnight Camping trip like this here on the Bali Trekking Tour website.

 - Tree Top Adventure Park Full Day Tour

 Where to stay around Munduk?

 Puri Lumbung Cottages – We have already stayed here.
-Read our full review here!
+Check here for latest rates to stay at Puri Lumbung Cottages and read our full review here!

 From Munduk we planned to head back towards the airport, and it seemed to us that Tanah Lot would be an interesting option, not really in the highly touristed areas, but close enough to provide a jumping off point.
 Remember that the final day is just travel.